natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P-47D-30%20(China).md

 * Powerful engines provides excellent flatline acceleration, resulting into good climb rate and overall flight performance ** Great handling at medium-to-high speed, both vertical and horizontal ** Excellent at boom-and-zoom and zoom climbing due to great diving acceleration and climbing
 * Has eight Browning MG with an access to the dreaded API-T belts in addition to suspended armaments, can be used both as a fighter and attacker
 * Fairly resilient airframe, capable of taking some punishments
 * Bubble cockpit provides great visibility in Simulator

 '''Cons:'''
 * Its large engine were prone to being set on fire, especially in head-ons
-* Large and heavy for a fighter, will bleed a considerable amount of energy with any manoevers and results into very poor low-speed handling
+* Large and heavy for a fighter, will bleed a considerable amount of energy with any manoeuvres and results into very poor low-speed handling
 * Engine can overheat quickly if you constantly use WEP
 * Machine guns are mounted very far apart, can be somewhat tricky to aim at range or while turning